Unity-Technologies/ml-agents/ml-agents/README.md

     observations = brainInfo.vector_observations
     ```

-    Note that if you have more than one external brain in the environment, you
+    Note that if you have more than one external Brain in the environment, you
-    must provide dictionaries from brain names to arrays for `action`, `memory`
+    must provide dictionaries from Brain names to arrays for `action`, `memory`
     and `value`.
-For example: If you have two external brains named `brain1` and
+For example: If you have two external Brains named `brain1` and
     `brain2` each with one agent taking two continuous actions, then you can
     have: